Jesse0Michael/Jesse0Michaeal/interview.md

         - staging or production
         - avoid critical services or single points of failure

+# Design

-1. Ask interviewee what's something they're interested in outside of work (sports, food, movies, music, D&D, camping, board games, etc...) and Explain that they are going to design a restful API that manages data around their chosen topic.
+Ask the interviewee what's something they're interested in outside of work (sports, food, movies, music, D&D, camping, board games, etc...) then explain that, together, we are going to walk through designing a product that is built around their chosen topic.

+## Interface
+1. What would would you build to interface with the system?
+    - `REST API`
-    - What endpoints would you build for this API?
+        - Ask them to describe some of the APIs and endpoints they would need to build
-        - expect the HTTP verb, path, and rough request/response for each endpoint.
+            - expect the HTTP verb, path, and maybe rough request/response for each endpoint.
             - HTTP verbs should align close with:
                 - `GET` = retrieval
                 - `POST` = create (or possibly an action)
                 - `PUT` = update
                 - `PATCH` = update (explain what differences there are between PUT)
                 - `DELETE` = delete
+            - How would they maintain and distribute the API specification?
+        - `API Gateway`
+            - Would you use an API Gateway for your services?
+                - What are the benefits of an API Gateway?

+2. How will users access the platform?
+    - `Authentication/Authorization`
+        - What would use for auth? (plaintext passwords in a database, or an authentication service like 0Auth)

+## Deployment
-    - What dependencies are there for this service?
+1. What dependencies are there for this service?
     - expect at least a database layer and them to describe what endpoints depend on that dependency
     - maybe they add more complex dependencies that require caching or search functionality
+2. How will these dependent services, as well as the applications, be deployed
+    - `Cloud`
+        - What cloud platforms do they have experience with
+    - `Kubernetes`
+        - Ask for the benefits or use cases of Kubernetes
+        - Are there any specific tools that you would use to aid in your deployments, whether infrastructure of application
+            - _helm_, _terraform_

+## Performance
-    - Assuming that the service is deployed but slowness and failures are being reported.
-What are things you would do to combat slow and failed responses
+1. Assuming that the platform is deployed but is experiencing slowness and failures are being reported.
+What are things you would do to combat slow and failed responses?
-        - don't make assumptions about how it's deployed.
-Draw the service diagram if that hasn't already been done
-        - The discussion should any/all of the following topics:
+    - `Monitoring`
+        - What would you set up for monitoring your system
+            - _logging_, _metrics_, _alerting_
         - `Application Performance Metrics`
             - What would you set up to collect metrics for the application?
                 - tracing, openmetrics, some stats agent, etc...
             - What are the pros and cons of tracing when it comes to Application Performance Metrics.
                 - answer should include gathering the rate/duration of tasks
                 - may include discovering errors or particularly slow parts of the application
                 - maybe you trace too much and it's expensive
                     - rate limit your traces.
                 - maybe you over trace everything and have traces with >10k spans and slows things down or causes memory issues
                     - limit what you actually trace
     - `Scaling`
-                - What technologies would you leverage to improve the health of your service at scale?
+        - What tools or technologies would you leverage to improve the health of your service at scale?
-                    - load balancing, auto scaling, etc...
+            - _load balancing_, _auto scaling_
-                - What is right sizing?
+        - What is right sizing a pod?
-                - Why wouldn't you want a massive node that is able to handle your peak traffic
+        - Why wouldn't you want one large instance that is able to handle your peak traffic
     - `Optimization`
         - What would you do if your metrics pointed to frequently slow DB queries?
-                    - cache results
-                    - query optimization
+            - _caching_, _query optimization_

 # GO